 To provide the best accuracy

-of aircraft targets, the SSR is usually paired with a PSR
+of aircraft position, it is usually paired with a PSR

 for air traffic control purpose.

 A-SMGCS employs both the multilateration and Automatic Dependent Surveillance-Broadcast (ADS-B) technologies for enhanced surveillance of aircraft and vehicle movement in the airfield, and provision of conflict and runway incursion alerting functions for improved flight safety and efficiency.